-- 5.1 please report the matter to a Director, or the Safeguarding officer, giving as much detail as possible. - 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The Club will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.
+- 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The Club will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.